Bicycling the Bunyan

-Bicyclists ride two miles of city streets to catch the newest stretch of the trail to Walker, where the Bunyan heads west, sharing the Heartland Trail.
+From Bemidji, bicyclists ride a quiet, forested stretch of trail to Walker, where the Bunyan heads west toward Akeley, sharing the Heartland State Trail.

-From a parking lot/trailhead on Minnesota 34, it turns south, plunging into Chippewa National Forest on a nine-mile up-and-down stretch that local bicyclists call "the Pyrenees.''
+From a parking lot/trailhead on Minnesota 34, the Bunyan turns south, plunging into Chippewa National Forest on a nine-mile up-and-down stretch that local bicyclists call "the Pyrenees.''